Cannabis Concentrates 101

-Welcome to Concentrates101 brought to you by Grant Pharms!
-In this rapidly expanding cannabis industry we are constantly being introduced to new methods of consumption, one of the largest and most popular being Cannabis Concentrates.
 Here at Grant Pharms, we carry over 20 different strains, which have been extracted in 12 different varieties.
-All of the selections can sometimes confuse or even intimidate a patient who is looking to try concentrate for the first time, so we feel it’s our responsibility to shed some light on the topic with a brief history of concentrates, the different types of concentrates, and their various routes of administration.
+All these selections can sometimes confuse or even intimidate a patient who is looking to try concentrate for the first time, so we feel it’s our responsibility to shed some light on the topic with a brief history of concentrates, the different types of concentrates, and their various styles of administration.

 WHAT ARE CONCENTRATES USED FOR?